kevinzhuang01/project_leaders_2025/_profiles/mearawhitely.md

 ## Academic Interests

 My current research interests involve GNNs, particularly how to lower the memory usage and time allocation for their inference.
 I've been participating in this research for a couple of months now and the possibilities that I have yet to research are very exciting.

-## Motivation

-I am interested in attending this program because it seems like an amazing opportunity to share what I have been working on as well as support others and learn about some of the great research that is happening.
-While I was doing my internship at Berkeley National Lab, I was able to participate in their poster session which was a great experience.
-I look forward to possibly being able to have an experience like that again.